binaryslav/linux-cheat-notes/linux-notes.md

      acpi - shows battery status and other ACPI information

 *
       dmesg - display all dignostic messages from tty1 into a current treminal which is running from Kernel Linux.

 *

       badblocks -s /dev/xda - tests for unreadable blocks on disk

 *
       prime-select query - shows which GPU is in use now

       prime-select intel|nvidia|on-demand  - switch a profile for GPU

+*

+// Disabling touchpad on GNOME differs for X11 and Wayland.

+// Wayland:

+    gsettings set org.gnome.desktop.peripherals.touchpad send-events disabled

+// X11:

+    xinput disable

+*

+// restart driver modules for a mouse/touchpad input device

+    rmmod psmouse && modprobe psmouse

+*

 ## <<5>> PACKAGE MANAGERS